votingworks/cacvote/README.md

 ### Scanning Mail Label QR Codes

-In order to scan mail label QR codes, the Voter Terminal machines (CACVote Mark) will need to be enrolled.
+In order to scan mail label QR codes, the Voter Terminal machines (CACvote Mark) will need to be enrolled.
 In the `cacvote-server` directory, run the following
 command: